What is Bitcoin?

 To prevent losing your bit-/altcoins in cases of loss or damage of the hardware wallet there is a safety procedure which can be followed.
 By making a note of the wallet seeds and storing them in a safe way it is possible to retrieve the wallet.

-The wallet seeds can be perceived as safety words that are included with the hardware wallet.
+The wallet seeds are generated during the creation of the hardware wallet, they are a number of security words.
 When the hardware wallet is lost it’s still possible to get access to your login information/private key by supplying these safety words.
 This makes it possible to regain access to the account with your public key that contains the bit-/altcoins.